Bo-Liu-TUM/EncodingNet/README.md

 # EncodingNet
-Open source for a submitted paper on IEEE Transactions on Circuits and Systems for Artificial Intelligence.
+This ia an open-source repo for an accepted paper, `EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration`, on `IEEE Transactions on Circuits and Systems for Artificial Intelligence (TCASAI)`.

+The codes in this repo will be well-structured and updated in the following weeks.

 ## Pretrained models
 |  Dataset   | Online Models  |